Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 Available from our Showroom collection.
 Sterling silver teardrop Turquoise pendant and matching earrings available.

-Owing to the opacity of Turquoise, Cabochon cuts frequently appear across jewellery styles.
+Owing to Turquoise’s opacity, Cabochon cuts are frequently used across jewellery styles.
 Most gemstones feature angular facets to reflect light.
-Conversely, Cabochon cuts have no facets.
+Conversely, Cabochon cuts have no aspects.
 In addition, they are typically domed with a flat base.

-Measuring 6 on the Mohs scale, the hardness of Turquoise compares to glass.
-Turquoise frequently varies in colour, with characteristic dark flecks caused by the presence of limonite.
+Measuring six on the Mohs scale, the hardness of Turquoise compares to glass.
+Turquoise often varies in colour, with characteristic dark flecks caused by limonite.

 Zircon Gemstone